jrutgeer/ROS2_assorted_docs/ROS2_core/ROS2_Logging.md

 </br>

-Note though that using the full name of children for node loggers is not recommended anyway, as the node name could be remapped at launch.
+Note though, that using the full name of children for node loggers is not recommended anyway, as the node name could be remapped at launch.

 </br>
 </br>